sslotsky/next-scripts/video-1.2/script.md

 ![Slide 1: Section Title Slide](./slide-1-section-title.png)

-Hello and welcome...
+Hello and welcome to _Getting Started With React_

 ![Slide 2: Section Summary Slide](./slide-2-section-summary.png)

-In this section, we'll see...
+In this section, we'll see how to easily generate fully functional React apps with a single command.
+We'll then cover the basics of React's component rendering system, have a look at CSS-in-JS using the styled-components library, and then see how to handle errors gracefully using error boundaries.

 ![Slide 3: Title Slide](./slide-3-title.png)

 Our first video will cover creating a new React application at the push of a button.